-Should the Revenue conduct a tax inspection and dispute your status, you will be faced with your local tax inspector who will look at your evidence, and then eventually with the Special Commissioners if you appeal.
+Should HMRC conduct a tax inspection and dispute your status, you will be faced with a tax inspector who will look at your evidence.
 They will need convincing with as much proof as possible of what actually took place between you and the agency, and between you and the client.

 How do you prove that you're a contractor, not an employee?
 In some ways, one is very like the other.
 But the law stipulates ways in which they are different.
 To understand how to prove status, one needs to understand the legal concepts involved.

-On this basis, proof of being a contractor naturally resides in showing that you acted during the contract period in the ways Royden describes.
+On this basis, proof of being a contractor naturally resides in showing that you acted during the contract period in certain ways.

-The best proof of all, Royden points out, is to have your contract confirm your status as a contractor.
-So if your contract specifically states that you have the right to perform the work at any location you choose, at the hours you choose, to have someone else do it at your own expense, and that you are responsible for your own expenses, then you probably don't need much more.
+So, the best proof of all, is to have both your working practices correct and your contract aligned to them.
+So if you arrangement is one where you have the right to perform the work at any location you choose, at the hours you choose, and to have someone else do it at your own expense, and that you are responsible for your own expenses, then you might not need much more.

 You may have some proof in your letter of engagement.
 Again this may not be specific enough, but it may help.

-But apart from that, bring some of your own equipment and get some proof that it is used in the project, Royden suggests.
+But apart from that, bring some of your own equipment and get some proof that it is used in the project.
 Send emails showing that you are using it.

 Get your project manager to let you do some of the work at home, and see that the email record shows this is taking place.
 Or simply get a note saying you can work at home.